Jerry Avorn: Career

-Avorn was an intern in medicine at the Cambridge Hospital in Cambridge, Massachusetts and then completed his residency at the Beth Israel Hospital (now the Beth Israel Deaconess Medical Center in Boston, Massachusetts).
+Avorn was an intern in medicine at the Cambridge Hospital in Cambridge, Massachusetts and completed his residency in primary care internal medicine at the Beth Israel Hospital (now the Beth Israel Deaconess Medical Center in Boston, Massachusetts).
 He became an associate professor at Harvard Medical School in 1985 and a full professor in 2005.

-In 1983, Avorn published his first paper on academic detailing in The New England Journal of Medicine, reporting on a randomized controlled trial of the approach among 435 doctors in four states.
+The first paper on academic detailing was published by Avorn in 1983 in The New England Journal of Medicine, reporting on a randomized controlled trial demonstrating the efficacy of the approach among 435 doctors in four states.
 It was followed by another report in the same journal of a randomized controlled trial that used academic detailing to reduce over-prescribing of sedating medications in nursing home patients.
-The approach has been documented to be effective in two systemic reviews, and has been taken up by several health care systems, insurers, and governments in the U.S., Canada, Europe, and Australia.
-This work has been featured in The Wall Street Journal and The Washington Post and on The Daily Show.
+The academic detailing approach, sometimes called educational outreach, was documented to be effective in two systematic reviews and has been taken up by health care systems, insurers, and governments in the U.S., Canada, Europe, and Australia.
+In addition to the academic literature, this work has been featured in The Wall Street Journal and The Washington Post and on The Daily Show.

+In 1998, Avorn founded the Division of Pharmacoepidemiology and Pharmacoeconomics (DoPE) in the Department of Medicine at Brigham and Women's Hospital and Harvard Medical School.
+It brings together faculty and trainees with backgrounds in medicine, epidemiology, law, statistics, health services research, and ethics to work collaboratively to address issues in prescribing and its outcomes, as well as medication-related adherence.

+Research in DoPE led by Sebastian Schneeweiss has developed new approaches to the use of very large-scale collected health care utilization data, or real-world evidence, to study the benefits and risks of prescription drugs in routine clinical use.
+The Program On Regulation, Therapeutics, And Law (PORTAL), a component of DoPE co-founded by Avorn and Aaron Kesselheim, is one of the main research centers studying prescription drug regulation, affordability, and policy in the U.S.

-Avorn is a past president and fellow of the International Society for Pharmacoepidemiology.
+Avorn is a founding member, past president and fellow of the International Society for Pharmacoepidemiology.

 In 2004, he founded Alosa Health, a nonprofit organization that develops and implements academic detailing programs to improve prescribing, where he serves pro bono.
+He also co-founded the federally-funded National Resource Center on Academic Detailing (NaRCAD), now based at Boston Medical Center, which assists programs seeking to develop their own educational outreach programs to improve evidence-based prescribing.

-Avorn's group's paper on coxibs was one of the first medical research papers to demonstrate that Vioxx increased some patients' risk of heart attack and stroke.
-In 2006 he testified as a plaintiff’s expert witness in the Vioxx litigation, but he donated all profit from his involvement to charitable causes.
+Avorn's group's paper on selective NSAIDs (coxibs) was one of the first studies to demonstrate that Vioxx (rofercoxib) increased the risk of heart attack and stroke.
+In 2006 he testified as a plaintiff’s expert witness in the Vioxx litigation, but donated all profit from his involvement to charitable causes.
 He is one of the most highly cited authors in his field.

 Works

-Avorn is the author of the 2004 book Powerful Medicines and the 2025 book Rethinking Medications.
+In addition to over 600 papers in the medical literature, Avorn is the author of the 2004 book Powerful Medicines (Knopf) and the 2025 book Rethinking Medications (Simon & Schuster).